Causality Across Languages (CAL): English

 |Landing Page Handle||http://hdl.handle.net/2196/10dd8d0f-c2f9-4bbc-9d71-2fd03f2a474b|

-This deposit represents speakers of American English.
+This collection represents speakers of American English.
 The speakers are all undergraduate or graduate students at the University at Buffalo.

-The deposit contains sessions recorded as part of the CAL subprojects (1) Causality in Discourse, and (2) Semantic Typology of Causality.
+The collection contains sessions recorded as part of the CAL subprojects (1) Causality in Discourse, and (2) Semantic Typology of Causality.

 There are 13 sessions recorded as part of the Causality in Discourse subproject, each session representing one participant’s response to the discourse task.
 Sessions contain a compressed MP4 video recording, an extracted WAV file, and an ELAN file with a transcription of the recording.

-The data for this deposit was collected by E Bellingham and S Evers in March-September 2016.
+The data for this collection was collected by E Bellingham and S Evers in March-September 2016.
 All recordings were made at the University at Buffalo.

 Acknowledgement and citation